When is your next available LPN class?

 What’s a typical week like?

 CSPN has a 4-day week.
-Students are in class 2 days per week, and 2 days per week are spent in clinical settings.
+Students are in the virtual classroom 2 days per week and 2 days per week are spent in clinical lab, Vsim, and/or community clinical settings.
+The Executive Director reserves the right to combine virtual classroom with in-person learning.

 Tell me more about the 4-day week.